 As a general guide we recommend that you aim to upload images no bigger than 0.5 megabytes or 500 kilobytes.

-If you are hankering after more technical detail then read this article on Image Resolution Tips for Non-designers: High-res, Low-res and Everything Else You Need to Know, which explains everything in-depth and very well in our opinion.
+If you are hankering after more technical detail then read this article on image resolution tips which explains everything in-depth.

 The right image and the right size

 Citizen Space provides a number of places where you can add images to make your activity that much more appealing and engaging to respondents.
 Here's a list of all the places you can put images and what to consider when you are selecting what to put in:

 - Site-wide logo and site-wide wallpaper

 - Activity theme - one or more logos